 The small, charming city of Valladolid is approximately 1 hour and 15 minutes drive from Tulum or 1 hour and 50 minutes from Cancun.

-Below is a quick overview of 4 Epic Cenotes Valladolid that you will find in this guide:
+See below for a quick overview of 4 Epic Cenotes Valladolid that you will find in this post:

 - Ik Kil Cenote

 - Cenote Oxman

 - Cenote Zaci